Man charged with intentionally causing harassment to PM Lee by threatening to burn tech firm Seagate

 SINGAPORE – A 44-year-old man was charged on Saturday with intentionally causing harassment to Prime Minister Lee Hsien Loong by threatening to burn technology firm Seagate Singapore.

-Chai Fui Chet allegedly made the threatening communication via Facebook Messenger to PM Lee on Nov 7 at about 1.51 pm at the Istana.
+Chai Fui Chet allegedly made the threatening communication via Facebook Messenger to PM Lee on Nov 7 at 1.51pm at the Istana.

 The Malaysian faces one charge under the Protection from Harassment Act.